TL;DR

 The good news?
 You are not powerless.
 This definitive guide will unpack the scale of the UK's burnout crisis, expose the true financial and personal costs, and illuminate a clear, actionable pathway forward.
 We will explore how modern Private Medical Insurance (PMI) has evolved from a simple healthcare policy into a powerful tool for proactive well-being, offering rapid access to mental health support, integrated digital health programmes, and the resources you need to build foundational resilience against the pressures of modern working life.

 To tackle the burnout epidemic, we must first understand what it truly is.
-In 2019, the World Health Organization (WHO) officially recognised burnout in its International Classification of Diseases (ICD-11) as an "occupational phenomenon."
+In 2019, the World Health Organisation (WHO) officially recognised burnout in its International Classification of Diseases (ICD-11) as an "occupational phenomenon."
 It is not classified as a medical condition itself, but as a critical factor influencing health status.

 The WHO defines burnout by three distinct dimensions: